 To reduce the possibility of an occurring headache, you might want to consider equipping yourself with a proper set of drum microphones.
 These reduce the chance of many types of sound issues, they deliver a better sound, and they work better in a wider specter of positions, making your job much easier.
-This time around, we’ll focus on the tom region as we bring you our top picks for the 4 best top mics.
-Check ’em out below.
+This time around, we’ll focus on the tom region.

 The great thing about Shure is that pretty much every single item they ever made is guaranteed to deliver top-notch performance.
 As one of the finest mixtures of quality audio and a fair price, we bring you the PGA56-XLR model.